 The websites that most effectively meet the searcher intent do a few things well:

 - Comprehensively and authoritatively answer searcher primary questions.

-- Provide a great user experience – fast loading, well designed and easy to consume content.
+- Provide a great user experience – fast loading, well designed, and easy to consume content.

-- Solve the searchers next tasks well or questions (point to additional tools, links, etc..)
+- Solve the searchers next tasks or questions well (point to additional tools, links, etc..)